 Ecology surveys have been undertaken at the site.
 Whilst the site itself is of low ecological value, it is in close proximity to the River Avon Site of Nature Conservation Importance (SNCI), which is an important wildlife corridor, in particular for commuting and foraging bats.

-The scheme is being designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure there is no impacts on bats and other wildlife.
+The scheme has been designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure there is no impact on bats and other wildlife.

 The scheme will also include areas of native planting which will deliver an overall net gain for biodiversity.